maxwestphal/SEPM.PUB/docs/MLE_SIM_ACC.md

 library(SEPM.MLE)
 ```

-After loading all neccessary packages (assuming they are installed akready), a few global options are set which may alter the appearance of this document.
+After loading all neccessary packages (assuming they are installed already), a few global options are set which may alter the appearance of this document.

 ```r